-- Mulch: Mulch provides a great microclimate for plants, keeping the soil cool and ensures that water does not evaporate too quickly.
+1. Mulch: Mulch provides a great microclimate for plants, keeping the soil cool and ensures that water does not evaporate too quickly.
 Mulch also reduces the likelihood of weeds growing.
 When looking for garden mulch, aim for organic mulch with a pH range from 7.0-7.3 which still allows the soil to breathe.
-It is important that your provider can guarantee the mulch is free of weeds, disease and pathogens. - 2.
-Keeping your soil healthy: Maintain the quality of your soils by digging in compost, animal manure and fertiliser regularly.
+It is important that your mulch provider can guarantee that the mulch is free of weeds, disease and pathogens.

+2. Keeping your soil healthy:

+Maintain the quality of your soils by digging in compost, animal manure and fertiliser regularly.
 A worm farm is a great way to create good quality soil and can be fun to look after.
 A compost bin can also provide lots of nutrients for your soil and reduce your household waste.
-The City of Wanneroo has information on worm farms and compost bins under the 'Sustainable Living' section of their website (wanneroo.wa.gov.au). - 3.
-Fertilise: Fertiliser helps with seedling survival and should be used regularly.
+More information is available from the Switch Your Thinking website

+3. Fertilise: Fertiliser helps with seedling survival and should be used regularly.
 Fertiliser can also impact on water quality so it is best to use an organic fertiliser and minimise nutrient runoff.
 Try to prevent fertiliser spreading into any area, like your driveway or pathways, where it can be washed into drains or waterways.
 Avoid using fertiliser before heavy rainfall to prevent nutrient runoff or leaching of nutrients into the groundwater.
-More information on safe fertiliser use can be found on the Water Corporation website (watercorporation.com.au) or the Department of Agriculture and Food website (agric.wa.gov.au).
+More information on safe fertiliser use can be found on the Smart Approved WaterMark website waterwise) or the Department of Agriculture and Food website

 - 4. Strategic watering: If you don't have an irrigation system and your garden requires a bit of extra watering over summer, the best time to water is at dawn and dusk to avoid any further evaporation.
 The Water Corporation has set watering days across Perth, which determine when people are allowed to water their gardens.
-This relates to your household address and postcode and can be found at the following website (watercorporation.com.au) - 5.
+This relates to your household address and postcode and can be found at the following website: Waterwise - 5.
 Weed regularly: Weeds can multiply quickly so it's important to remove them regularly.
 Dispose of weeds carefully after removal.
-It is a good idea to check with your local council (wanneroo.wa.gov.au) about what garden waste disposal facilities are available in your area. - 6.
-Fix dripping taps: By fixing dripping taps quickly you can avoid further water wastage.
+It is a good idea to check with your local council (www.wanneroo.wa. gov.au) about what garden waste disposal facilities are available in your area. - 6.
+Fix dripping taps: By fixing dripping taps quickly you can save further water wastage.
+The Water Corporation provide an online resource for being waterwise around the home which includes advice, offers, waterwise specialists, products and programs.
+These are available online au/Waterwise.